Koumaria 2025 Open Call

 Since 2009 the artist collective Medea Electronique has organized an annual 10-day experimental artist residency, Koumaria, near Sparta in Greece (the village of Sellasia), focusing on improvisation and new media practices.
 New-media artists from all over the world, inspired by the Greek natural landscape, come together to create a multicultural and cross-media ‘dialogue’ culminating in a collective presentation in Sellasia, and high-quality documentation of the works produced during the residency.
 Past residents have formed lasting friendships and new artistic partnerships.
 For us the residency serves as a model for future creative collaborations.

 The residency is held at an organic olive oil farm at the foot of Mount Taigetos in Sparta.
 The base for the residency, a modern and comfortable house, features dormitory-style bedrooms, large and comfortable common rooms (featuring fireplaces and magnificent views of the surrounding mountains and fields), two primary spaces for project development and practice, terraces, rooftop overlooks, and a large and modern kitchen.
-The surrounding hills, mountains, villages and the not too distant sea, coupled with a vast expanse of sky, stars, and ever-changing mountain vistas, afford the residents amble space and opportunity for creative work.
+The surrounding hills, mountains, villages and the not-too-distant sea, coupled with a vast expanse of sky, stars, and ever-changing mountain vistas, afford the residents amble space and opportunity for creative work.
 Meals are taken communally, with an emphasis on fresh and local produce and traditional recipes.
 In this environment artists not only have the chance to live and work together interacting with the Greek landscape, but also to trade their experiences concerning everyday life and culture.
 Chores are undertaken collectively, but there is ample time for residents to work, create, explore the surroundings and enter into new artistic partnerships.

 It is worth emphasizing that Koumaria’s focus is COLLECTIVE art creation.
 You should expect, and desire, substantive input from other residents, and be open to having projects morph considerably during the course of the residency.
+We will all be working together with the goal in mind of creating the proposed installation/performance as a collective work.

 Medea Electronique, being an eclectic art collective, is interested in people from diverse cultural and artistic backgrounds.
 Past residents have come from a variety of artistic backgrounds, and from numerous countries.
 While assorted nationalities and ethnicities have been represented, the common language of the residency is English (although fluency is not necessary, an ability to interact with other artists in English is necessary).